Use the menu to the right to navigate to a different topic.

 - 1 class (3 or 4 credits) of Math

 - 1 class (3 credits) of Science

-At the end of your sophomore year, you are able to select one of our six majors (History, Theology, Philosophy, Classics, English Language & Literature, or Political Science).
-Additionally, you can minor or double major in any of these same subjects, and can minor also in Math, Economics, and Liturgical Music.
+At the end of your sophomore year, you are able to select one of our seven majors (History, Theology, Philosophy, Classics, English Language & Literature, Mathematics, or Political Science).
+Additionally, you can minor or double major in any of these same subjects, and can minor also in Physics, Economics, and Liturgical Music.